-The development of FISPACT and the production of this documentation have been funded jointly by the United Kingdom Engineering and Physical Sciences Research Council and by EURATOM.
+The development of FISPACT and the production of this documentation have been supported by the United Kingdom Engineering and Sciences Research Council and the European Communities under the contract of Association between EURATOM and UKAEA, and were carried out within the framework of the European Fusion Development Agreement.
+The views and opinions expressed herein do not necessarily reflect those of the European Commission.

-FISPACT has been developed over the last nineteen years at Harwell and Culham.
+FISPACT has been developed over the last twenty-one years at Harwell and Culham.
 The efforts of D. A. J. Endacott, A. Khursheed and J.-Ch.
 Sublet and the advice of the late M. G. Sowerby in the early development are acknowledged.